 - The MRF launches its annual research grant program.
 To date, the MRF has distributed millions of dollars through an annual grant program supporting research in prevention, diagnosis and treatment.
 Proposals are reviewed by an independent Scientific Advisory Board comprised of internationally acclaimed melanoma experts.

-- The Melanoma Research Foundation was founded in 1996 by Diana Ashby, a melanoma patient.
+- The Melanoma Research Foundation (MRF) was founded in 1996 by Diana Ashby, a melanoma patient.
 Learn more about the history of the MRF.